varachit/Star-Wars-API/README.md

         4. Configure the backend project environment whether on .env or on machine environment.
 Refer Backend Project Environment.

+- Algolia\
+  [Algolia](https://www.algolia.com/) is an AI-powered search, and it is really fast.
+Most search queries take from 1 to 20 milliseconds to process.
+  In this project, it is being disabled due to its needless right now.
+However, I discovered the possible potential in the future development.
+Therefore, I am determined to create the environment for Algolia in advance.
+  When necessary, turn on in the configuration, and it can be used immediately.
+On the production, this feature would be enabled to connect with the Algolia service where the data in the database are synchronized with it.

 - Testing
   - Run frontend web-application and backend at the same time
   - Monitor the Redis Server or Caching Server using the following command on Redis CLI